Freedom from Prison "Step Into Freedom" Original Pastel Drawing, Framed

 Read their stories below.

 “Stepping into Freedom” Adrienne Davis and Suzy M.

 Written by Adriene Davis—(on left) Her husband is Stephen Davis who went to prison at age 19 and was sentence to Life Without the Possibility of Parole (LWOP).
 He has served 23 years.
 Adrienne says, “Being a prison wife of an inmate serving LWOP I often get questioned as to why I married someone that is sentenced to die in prison.
 But no one ever stops to think that he must be extraordinary for this woman to look past the obvious obstacles.
 This past August, my husband received a commutation of sentence from Gov. Brown.
 He will go to Board in a few short weeks.
 A love that can flourish even in the darkest of places, that is an unwavering love that most will never know nor ever understand.”

 Written by Suzy M.—In 1997 she was arrested and given Life Without the Possibility of Parole (LWOP).
 “My survival was God’s strength getting me through every single day.”
 She had help from Innocence Matters to prove that she was innocent of her crime and was released after 17 years in 2014.
 She had written “FREEDOM” on the bottom of her Tennis shoes and didn’t want to believe she had LWOP.
 She said, “I believed one day I would walk free!”

-All original art and prints come with a certificate of authenticity along with the limited edition number signed by the artist.
+All original art and prints come with a Certificate of Authenticity signed by the artist.